 Infections during pregnancy are a serious matter.
 Without proper screening, diagnosis, and treatment for infection during your pregnancy, the mother and baby risk prenatal and postnatal complications.

-Infections during pregnancy could cause cerebral palsy and other complications for you and your newborn.
 If your doctor failed to diagnose or treat an infection during your pregnancy and your baby was born with CP, a lawyer can help you fight for the compensation you need.
-Call the Birth Injury Lawyers Group to connect with a lawyer in your state today.

-While several factors play a role, children born as a result of assisted reproductive technology (ART) (infertility treatments such as in-vitro fertilization and intracytoplasmic sperm injection) may have an increased risk of cerebral palsy when compared to those conceived without this type of help.
+While several factors play a role, children born as a result of assisted reproductive technology (ART) may have an increased risk of cerebral palsy when compared to those conceived without this type of help.
 However, doctors can take steps to reduce some of the risk factors.

 Managing ART Risk Factors

-Children conceived through infertility treatments have an increased risk of both preterm delivery and being a part of a multiple gestation and birth, according to the Centers for Disease Control and Prevention.
+Children conceived through infertility treatments have an increased risk of both preterm delivery and being a part of multiple gestation births.
 Both preterm delivery and multiple births are risk factors for cerebral palsy.
-This explains most of the increased incidence of the condition in children born after ART.
+This partially explains the increased incidence of the condition in children born after ART.

 If you conceived your child through in-vitro or another type of related infertility treatment, and they were born with cerebral palsy, you may be eligible to hold your doctor liable in a medical malpractice lawsuit.